Cloud Resources

 - All CloudResources reference back to a Revision in the cluster.

-- To upgrade a CloudResource consumer update the Revision it points to.
+- To upgrade a CloudResource, the consumer updates the Revision it points to.

-The following depicts the relations between Plans (a collection of Revisions), CloudResources and the Configuration it manages.
+The following diagram illustrates the relationships between Plans (a collection of Revisions), CloudResources, and the Configuration it manages.

 Revision specification?